nosana-ci/docs.nosana.com/docs/inference/quick_start.md

 Once your wallet is loaded with some SOL and NOS, you can post jobs to the Nosana Network.

 First, we need to determine which market to post our job in.
-Navigate to [Nosana Explorer Markets](https://dashboard.nosana.com/markets) to see a list of available markets.
+Navigate to [Nosana Explore Markets](https://explore.nosana.com/markets) to see a list of available markets.
 Each market has certain parameters, such as NOS per second, type of GPU used, available nodes, etc.

-For this first test, we will use the cheapest option, which at the time of writing is [Market 3060](https://dashboard.nosana.com/markets/7AtiXMSH6R1jjBxrcYjehCkkSF7zvYWte63gwEDBcGHq).
+For this first test, we will use the cheapest option, which at the time of writing is [Market 3060](https://explore.nosana.com/markets/7AtiXMSH6R1jjBxrcYjehCkkSF7zvYWte63gwEDBcGHq).
 Copy the market address, `7AtiXMSH6R1jjBxrcYjehCkkSF7zvYWte63gwEDBcGHq`, and use it in the `nosana job post` command.

 The following parameters will be added to the command: